boardfish/dissertation/dissertation.md

 business.
 This made face-to-face contact with involved escape room maintainers impossible.
 Maintainers were not in a position to discuss student projects due to the situation, which is universally jeopardising business.
 I had already engaged with maintainers in person and online.
-It become impossible to follow this up meaningfully.
+It became impossible to follow this up meaningfully.
 It was impractical to change the project's focus at the point of the pandemic, so a decision was made to continue supporting the project for after the lockdown order had been lifted.